-BHMHS residential services support people requiring an increase in care to prevent an inpatient admission, or making the transition from an inpatient unit to living in the community.
+BHMWHS has four residential units in Bendigo to support people requiring an increase in care to prevent an inpatient admission, or making the transition from an inpatient unit to living in the community.

-The residential unit provides a supportive therapeutic environment to assist the patient to work on their recovery goals.
+Supportive therapeutic environments assist patients to work on their recovery goals.
 The programs foster links with community and opportunities for work, education and skill development.